 - It is less likely that this type of incision would rupture during labor, so it is possible for the woman to have VBAC in the future.

-- It results in less blood loss, easier to suture, decreases puerperal infections and less likely to cause postpartum gastrointestinal complications.
+- It results in less blood loss, easier to suture, decreases puerperal infections, and is less likely to cause postpartum gastrointestinal complications.

 - The disadvantage of this incision is that it takes longer to perform, making it inappropriate for an emergent cesarean birth.